chris-shum/chris-shum.github.io/_posts/2017-03-14-general-assembly.md

 <li><span class="tech">Guidance</span></li>
 </ul>

-<h4>July 2016 - October 2016
+<h4>July 2016 - October 2016<br>
-<a href = "https://generalassemb.ly/">General Assembly</a>
+<a href = "https://generalassemb.ly/">General Assembly</a><br>
 New York, NY</h4>

-Supported the academic success of the Android Development Immersive students.
+Supported the academic success of the Android Development Immersive students.<br>
-• Reviewed the concepts of Android Development (Java, XML, etc.).
+• Reviewed the concepts of Android Development (Java, XML, etc.).<br>
-• Encouraged growth and excitement in the learning of material.
+• Encouraged growth and excitement in the learning of material.<br>
-• Guided the creativity of students’ design work.
+• Guided the creativity of students’ design work.<br>